ddttom/doc2web/docs/prd.md

 #### Output Quality

 - Generated HTML should closely match original document appearance
-- Markdown output should maintain document structure
-- Markdown output should comply with standard linting rules

 - HTML output should follow web best practices with external CSS files
 - Images should be properly extracted and referenced
 - Unicode and international character support